Email marketing is 40 times more effective than social media in customer acquisition and sales generation.

 Do you know that using a nurturing sequence 50% of your customers are more ready to buy your product or service?

 It will also amaze you to know that nurtured leads make 47% larger purchases than non-nurtured leads.

 These stats are inspiring!

 What kind of emails will actually help you to nurture your leads?

 The first types of email you can use to nurture your leads are educational emails.
 This is the type of email that teaches your leads things they want to know about your company, brand or products.
 It can also be to educate them on their pain points and how to solve them.

 You can send emails that enable you to further connect with them.
 Invite them to subscribe to your blog post updates and connect with you on your social media networks (such as Twitter, Facebook or LinkedIn).
 Follow each other to become part of their lives.

 You can also send regular offers that correspond to their sales cycle.
-You need to figure out the kind of offers to send to them based on their site behaviour.
-Check out the topics they read most and create targeted offers to help you move them through the stages.
+You need to figure out the kind of offers to send to them based on their behavior.
+Check out the topics they read about most and create targeted offers to help you move them through the stages.

-For your subscribers who have stopped to engage with your emails or posts, you can send them emails that will help to re-engage them with your company.
+For your subscribers who have stopped engaging with your emails or posts, you can send them emails that will help them re-engage with your company.
 You can ask them specifically to give you feedback on the quality of your content, email frequency or any subject that will quickly generate a response from them.